 Closest town: Forrest

 Nestled deep in the Otways, Lake Elizabeth Circuit is perfect for those days when you just need to throw your phone in the glovebox and unwind.
-I was genuinely surprised to learn this place is dog-friendly; it’s just so dang pristine and lush!
+I was genuinely surprised to learn this place is a dog-friendly hike in Victoria; it’s just so dang pristine and lush!

 A lot of people turn back after making the 1km walk to the lake but I recommend continuing onto the circuit, where you can marvel at the majesty of this drowned valley and keep your eyes peeled for platypus.